 Different Seat Types

 Convertible seats are not the only choice.
-Forward-facing seats with high backs offer more head support.
-Booster seats help older toddlers feel less confined.
+Forward-facing seats with high backs offer more head support. all booster seat guidess help older toddlers feel less confined.
 Some seats have softer padding or simpler straps.
 Trying a different type may suit your child better.

 Consulting A Pediatrician